Free South Dakota Arrests, Criminal Records & Probation Search

 Ban the box laws make it such that job applicants are first judged by their credentials excluding any criminal records they may possess.
 This is because employers cannot ask job applicants about their criminal history during the application process.
 Rather, this is reserved for later, during the advanced parts of the hiring process.

-Running personal criminal background checks without someone’s consent is prohibited in South Dakota through the South Dakota Division of Criminal Investigation (SDDCI) primarily because this government entity conducts 100% based fingerprint based checks.
+Running personal criminal background checks without someone’s consent is prohibited in South Dakota through the South Dakota Division of Criminal Investigation (SDDCI) primarily because this government entity conducts 100% fingerprint-based checks.
 Nevertheless, it is possible to perform criminal record checks for other persons through the sheriff’s offices, county courts and 3rd party vendors for other persons.

 Background checks that are being completed for professional purposes such as employment, property management, licensing etc., must conform to federal and state laws such as those requiring consent from the subject of the record.